Newspapers can be a great way to spot a brewing legal issue or new development. Both general interest and legal newspapers can be sources of topics.

 Journal articles can point you to unsettled areas of the law, emerging issues or conflicts in the law.
 Particularly, the conclusions of articles might raise areas needing further investigation.
 Some search terms you might try to find articles that might identify emerging issues of law include: issue / matter / question "near" "first impression" or "novel" or "beyond the scope" and "difficult" near "resolve."
 Consult our Finding Articles Legal Research guide for more instruction.

-Casebooks might raise unresolved issues of law following cases.
-Consult the Julius catalog to find casebooks available in print in the Library.
+Casebooks might raise unresolved issues of law when following cases.
+Consult the Julius catalog to find casebooks available in print or online in the Library.